This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Best time to visit Rotterdam

 The Dutch love a warm summer’s day, so you’ll find them out in force if you happen to be there during a day of 25 degrees and sunny!
 It always makes for a nice atmosphere.

 Rotterdam does actually have its own airport, and flights using the airline Transavia can actually be quite reasonable.

-Of course there is also the train, most trains coming from Paris or London will stop in Rotterdam as well as Amsterdam.
+Of course, there is also the train, most trains coming from Paris or London will stop in Rotterdam as well as Amsterdam.

 Don’t bother with buses between the main cities in Holland – as with a lot of Europe it’s all about the trains system!

-Because it’s such an underrated city and often people don’t give it a chance, both people from The Netherlands and tourists alike – and I’m happy I did and I’ve discovered what an awesome place it is.
+I love Rotterdam because it’s such an underrated city and often people don’t give it a chance, both people from The Netherlands and tourists alike – and I’m happy I did, and I’ve discovered what an awesome place it is.

 Rotterdam really is an excellent city once you get to know it.